White translator removed from Amanda Gorman poem, amid controversy in Europe

 Translator Victor Obiols told AFP on Wednesday that Univers had commissioned him last month to translate Gorman’s work into Catalan, a language spoken in Spain and Andorra.
 After he completed the job, the publishing house informed him that he “was not the right person,” he said.

 “They told me that I am not suitable to translate it,” Obiols told AFP.
-“They did not question my abilities, but they were looking for a different profile, which had to be a woman, young, activist and preferably black.”
+“They did not question my abilities, but they were looking for a different profile, which had to be a woman, young, activist and preferably Black.”

 “It is a very complicated subject that cannot be treated with frivolity,” he continued.
-“But if I cannot translate a poet because she is a woman, young, black, an American of the 21st century, neither can I translate Homer because I am not a Greek of the eighth century BC.
+“But if I cannot translate a poet because she is a woman, young, Black, an American of the 21st century, neither can I translate Homer because I am not a Greek of the eighth century BC.
 Or could not have translated Shakespeare because I am not a 16th-century Englishman.”

 Obiols said he would still be paid for his work.

-Earlier this month, am author quit a job translating Gorman’s poem into Danish following backlash over their appointment by Dutch publisher Meulenhoff because they were not black.
+Earlier this month, an author quit a job translating Gorman’s poem into Danish following backlash over their appointment by Dutch publisher Meulenhoff because they were not Black.

 Marieke Lucas Rijneveld, a 29-year-old winner of the 2020 International Booker Prize, said they were thrilled to be chosen because “at a time of increasing polarization, Amanda Gorman shows in her young voice the power of spoken word, the power of reconciliation, the power of someone who looks to the future instead of looking down,” the Guardian reported.